-THAT SOUNDS LIKE A BOOK I NEED IN MY LIFE IMMEDIATELY, WHERE CAN I BUY IT?
+THOSE SOUND LIKE BOOKS I NEED IN MY LIFE IMMEDIATELY, WHERE CAN I BUY THEM?

 Bulletin of Center for Children’s Books

-OMG, IS IT REALLY TRUE THAT IDINA MENZEL SANG THE THEME SONG YOU WROTE FOR PEASPROUT CHEN?
+OMG, IS IT REALLY TRUE THAT IDINA MENZEL SANG THE THEME SONG YOU WROTE FOR THE FIRST PEASPROUT CHEN BOOK?

 I JUST CAN’T GET ENOUGH OF YOU AND THIS PEASPROUT CHEN, NO MATTER HOW HARD I TRY.
 WHERE CAN I LEARN EVEN MORE?

-If you want to see the gorgeous map of the wu liu academy and hear the original recording of the book’s theme song, you might want to think about clicking HERE.
+If you want to see the gorgeous map of the wu liu academy and hear the original recording of book 1’s theme song, you might want to think about clicking HERE.

 If you’d like my army of robot assistants to automatically send you updates, you should make beeping sounds and then click HERE.